Call 24/7: +1 (800) 972-3282

 If you’re using a non-original charger, it can affect your battery performance and impact your computer’s heating.

-Anytime you need external parts or peripherals (HDDs, mouse, keyboard, etc.), choose those that are authorized by Apple.
+Anytime you need external parts or peripherals (HDDs, mouse, keyboard, etc.), choose those that Apple authorizes.
 This can help you avoid several issues, including preventing Mac overheating.

 Share